-'Magnificent and deeply affecting' PHILIP HENSHER Corruption, sleaze and violence were woven into the fabric of twentieth-century Sicilian life, as the Mafia rose to dominance; this is the story of one man who stood in opposition.
-In 1986, the largest Mafia trial in Italy's history took place in Sicily.
-The maxi-processo saw 471 men and 4 women take the stand, accused of kidnapping, extortion, drug trafficking and many thousands of murders.
-Sitting in the galley was Leonardo Sciascia, then aged sixty-five.
+'Magnificent and deeply affecting' PHILIP HENSHER Corruption, sleaze and violence were woven into the fabric of twentieth-century Sicilian life, as the Mafia rose to dominance.
+This is the story of one man who stood in opposition.
+In 1986, the largest Mafia trial in Italy's history took place in Sicily: 471 men and 4 women took the stand, accused of horrific crimes.
+Sitting in the gallery was Leonardo Sciascia.
 One of the greatest European writers of the twentieth century, he had published the first Mafia novel, The Day of the Owl, in 1961, and was widely seen by Italians as a true moral figure in a country where corruption had seeped into every corner of public and private life.
-Sciascia was born in 1921 and came of age as the Mafia grew to prominence across Sicily.
-Widespread poverty and hardship following the First World War meant that many Sicilians no longer recognised Rome's leadership, which had left a void for local gangsters to fill.
+Sciascia had come of age as the Mafia grew to prominence across Sicily.
 Witnessing the scale of corruption and violence, Sciascia predicted it would soon spread north, and he was right: by the 1980s, the Mafia had infiltrated every level of Italian politics and grown into an international, highly successful business.
 In A Sicilian Man, prize-winning historian and biographer Caroline Moorehead charts Sciascia's life against the rise of the Mafia, and lays out the thrilling and devastating struggle that ensued for Italy's soul.
+'Vivid and knowledgeable...
+This feels like the book [Moorehead] was destined to write' LUCY HUGHES-HALLETT

 Caroline Moorehead is a bestselling and prize-winning author, and the biographer of Bertrand Russell, Freya Stark, Iris Origo, Madame de la Tour du Pin and Martha Gellhorn.
 Her recent books - a quartet focused on resistance to dictatorship, particularly in Italy and France - were shortlisted for the Samuel Johnson Prize, the Orwell Prize and the Costa Biography Award.
 She lives in London.